 Which residence permits offer a path to permanent residency and citizenship?

-The Lithuanian passport will allow you access to 180 countries and territories making it the world's 9th best passport to get.
-After 10 years of living in Lithuania you may apply for citizenship.
-You would have to pass a Lithuanian language test.
-Under certain circumstances Lee & Bronski may help you with obtaining the Lithuanian citizenship on the go, without the previously stated requirements.
+The Lithuanian passport is highly desirable as it provides visa-free access to 180 countries and territories, making it the 9th most powerful passport in the world.
+If you have lived in Lithuania for 10 years, you may be eligible to apply for citizenship, although you will need to pass a Lithuanian language test.
+In some cases, Lee & Bronski may be able to assist you in obtaining Lithuanian citizenship without fulfilling the standard requirements.

 Restrictions & Challenges